-Applicants must submit a letter of not more than 500 words explaining their interest in attending the LGLA event in question (i.e. Annual Leadership Forum or Elected Officials Seminar) and their desire to improve their leadership capabilities.
+Applicants must submit a letter of not more than 500 words explaining their interest in attending the Elected Officials Seminar and their desire to improve their leadership capabilities.
 Applicants must also indicate the value of their attendance to their council or board and to their community at large, and must demonstrate financial need.

-Letters should be addressed to the LGLA President and should be submitted via email to the LGLA Office.
+Letters should be addressed to the LGLA President and be submitted to email@example.com.

-Applications to attend the annual Leadership Forum must be received by October 15.
+Applications to attend a Leadership Forum must be received by October 15.
 Applications to attend a regional Elected Officials Seminar must be received by November 15.